Disabling SSH Timeout When Connecting to/from UbuntuLast updated:

 This is annoying because you need to open a new console instance and reconnect and perform any other steps you need before connecting.

 Since using SSH to connect to remote servers is very common and linux being as old as it is, you would think that someone somewhere would have provided a solution for this problem by now; you'd be right.

-You must also configure the SSH remote Server you are connecting to (or ask whoever is responsible for doing it).
-Open file
+You must also configure the SSH remote Server you are connecting to.

-/etc/ssh/sshd_config and add these configurations at the end of the file to ensure they're not overriden by later lines:
+/etc/ssh/sshd_config and add these configurations1 at the end of the file.

-# other configs ClientAliveInterval 600 TCPKeepAlive yes ClientAliveCountMax 10
+# other configs above ClientAliveInterval 600 TCPKeepAlive yes ClientAliveCountMax 10

-These are conservative settings that will make your SSH Server only disconnect after (600 * 10 = 6000) seconds of user inactivity.
+1: These are conservative settings that will make your SSH Server disconnect after (600 * 10 = 6000) seconds of user inactivity.
 Customize these if you need more.